Mentoring Program - FAQ

 This is not a professional counseling relationship.
 Mentors are not expected to know everything about every possible topic, but they can usually make a referral if that would be helpful.
 Mentors are not expected to give their mentees unlimited amounts of time or to run interference with their mentees' supervisors.
 (See also the next question.)

-Is this a program to help with personal salary increases and career progression?
+Is this a program to help with personal salary increases and promotion?
 If not, where is this help available?

-A mentee might choose to discuss the possibility of career progression with a mentor, but mentors are not expected to be either experts in human resources issues or advocates for a mentee's advancement.
+A mentee might choose to discuss the possibility of promotion with a mentor, but mentors are not expected to be either experts in human resources issues or advocates for a mentee's advancement.
 Mentors might make a referral to the mentee's department chair.

 Do I have to tell my department chair?